QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

 Set up the *client qube*
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Enable ``split-gpg2-client`` service in *client qube*
+Enable the ``split-gpg2-client`` service in the *client qube*
-"""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The first step is to :doc:`enable the qube service </user/how-to-guides/how-to-enable-a-service>` called ``split-gpg2-client``.
+Restarting the *client qube* is needed.

 Import the public keys and ownertrust
 """""""""""""""""""""""""""""""""""""

-If you have previously exported the public keys and the "ownertrust" values from *server-qube*.
-Now, you have to import them in the client qube.
+If you have previously exported the public keys and the "ownertrust" values from the *server qube*.
+Now, you have to import them in the *client qube*.
 Replace the following paths by the correct values.

 .. code:: console